peterhinch/micropython_ra8875/docs/GUI.md

 # Appendix 1 Directory structure

 The GUI is structured as a Python package.
-One aim is to achieve a modular structure with the user importing only those modules which are required: this reduces the RAM requirement.
-The `ugui.py` file contains the commonest widgets, with more specialist ones in modules in the `support` directory.
-A further aim is to separate hardware dependent modules: this should aid porting the GUI to other device drivers.
+One aim is to achieve a modular structure with the application importing only those modules which are required: this reduces the RAM requirement.
+It also enables new widgets to be added to the GUI with zero effect on existing applications.

 Hardware dependent files in the `driver` subdirectory:
  1. `ra8875.py` The device diver.
  2. `tft_local.py` Local hardware definition.
 This file should be edited to match your hardware.
  3. `tft.py` Compatibility layer between GUI and device driver.
- 4 `constants.py` Hardware dependent constants such as internal fonts.
+ 4. `constants.py` Hardware dependent constants such as internal fonts.
  5. `cal.py` Touchscreen calibration utility.
  6. `ra8875_test.py` Driver test program.
 See [RA8875 driver](./DRIVER.md).

 GUI files in the `py` subdirectory:
  1. `ugui.py` The micro GUI library.
  2. `colors.py` Constants such as colors and shapes.
- 3. `asynch.py` Synchronisation primitives [from here](https://github.com/peterhinch/micropython-async.git).
- 4. `asyn.py` Further primitives used by plot module.
- 5. `plot.py` The plot module.
+ 3. `plot.py` The plot module.

+Synchronisation primitives in `primitives`:
+ 1. `__init__.py`
+ 2. `delay_ms.py`

 Widgets in the `widgets` directory:
  1. `buttons.py` Various types of pushbutton.